Eighth Army (United Kingdom): Italy

 After the Allied capture of Rome, the Eighth Army continued the fight northwards through central Italy to capture Florence.
 The end of the summer campaign found Allied forces butting up against the Gothic Line.
 The Eighth Army returned to the Adriatic coast and succeeded in forcing the Gothic line defences, but ultimately the Allied forces could not break into the Po valley before the onset of winter forced an end to serious offensive operations.
 During October, Leese was reassigned to South East Asia Command, and Lieutenant-General Sir Richard L. McCreery, who had previously commanded X Corps, replaced him.

 The final offensive in Italy saw the Eighth Army back in action.
 Working in conjunction with the U.S. Fifth Army, now commanded by Lucian K. Truscott, on its left flank, it cut off and destroyed, (during April), large parts of the opposing Army Group C defending Bologna and then made a rapid advance through northeast Italy and into Austria.
 Problems occurred where British and Yugoslavian forces met.
 Josip Broz Tito's forces were intent on securing control of the area of Venezia Giulia.
 They arrived before British forces and were very active in trying to prevent the establishment of military government in the manner that had applied to most of the rest of Italy.
 They even went as far as to restrict supplies through to the British zone of occupation in Austria and tried to take over part of that country as well.
 On 2 May 1945, the 2nd New Zealand Division of the Eighth Army liberated Trieste, and that same day, the Yugoslav Fourth Army, together with Slovene 9th Corpus NOV entered the town.
 During the fighting on the Italian Front the Eighth Army had, from 3 September 1943 until 2 May 1945, suffered 123,254 casualties.

 Aftermath

 At the end of the war, the army moved into Austria and became part of the Allied-occupation force.
 On 29 July 1945, the army was disbanded and its forces were used to form the command British Troops Austria.
 The new command maintained the gold crusader cross insignia of the Eighth Army.

 General officer commanding

 Veterans

-After the war, veterans from the Eighth Army organized Annual Reunions at the Royal Albert Hall.
+After the war, veterans from the Eighth Army organised Annual Reunions at the Royal Albert Hall.
 Then, in the late 1970s, the Eighth Army Veterans Association was formed.
 At the height of its membership, there were over 35 branches, with a particular strength in the North West of the UK.